gsehwal/vuepress-toc/README.md

 Node >= 8, Yarn and VuePress should be installed before you start.
 We also need a free Github and Netlify account to follow this example.

-You can check that on your computer with:
+You can check that on your computer in your terminal:

 $ node -version
 $ yarn -version